jettify/smartaudio/README.md

 ## License

-This project is licensed under the `GPL v3`.
+This project is licensed under the `Apache 2.0`.
 See the [LICENSE](https://github.com/jettify/smartaudio/blob/master/LICENSE) file for details.

 ## Protocol Specification